xejarque/challenges/challenges/challenge_7/README.md

 </p>

 <h1 align="center" style="text-align: center;">
-  Challenge #7.
-Clean code
+  Challenge #6.
+TDD approach
 </h1>

-In this 7th challenge we are going to take a look back on what we did until now and try to improve it using clean code principles.
+In this 6th challenge we are going to try the TDD (Test-driven development) approach.

 ## Instructions

-* Go over what we did until now and
+* Add a new HTTP endpoint to delete a 'Ad' from database
+* Write first the integration/unit tests and afterwards add the code to make them pass
+* Write all test scenarios first

 ## Resources
-1. Summary of clean code principles: https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29
+1. Introduction to Test Driven Development (TDD) http://agiledata.org/essays/tdd.html